Mayron/MayronUI-Official/.github/ISSUE_TEMPLATE/bug_report.md

 **What version of MayronUI were you using when the bug occurred?**

-> You can find the version number by typing `/mui version` in-game.
+> You can find the version number using the chat command `/mui version` in-game.

-> If this does not work then you can open the MUI Config menu `/mui config`
+> If this does not work then you can open the MUI Config menu using `/mui config`
-> and it will be in the bottom left corner (or in the MUI installer window `/mui install`).
+> and it will be in the bottom left corner (or in the MUI installer window using `/mui install`).

 > If you are using an out of date version of the UI then please update to
 > the latest version of the UI to see if this bug can be reproduced before continuing.